pierremaw/tradingview-chart-automation/README.md

 ### `selenium_chart(asset_name)`

 This function initiates a Selenium browser session, logs into TradingView, opens the chart for the specified `asset_name`, captures a snapshot, and returns both the page URL and the image URL.
-It supports Selenium Grid and randomizes the user agent for robustness.
+It supports Selenium Grid and randomises the user agent for robustness.

 ### `airtable_api_request(api_url, data)`